-Similarly, in case of BRGF, the State failed to draw full amount of fund from GOI due to non-completion of projects on time.
+Source: Information furnished by the RMDD, Government of Sikkim fund from GOI due to non-completion of projects in time.
 As a result, balance works under the scheme had to be executed by diversion of funds from 13th Finance Commission grants.